 Advantages

-- You can store multiple data elements by the same name using an array.
+- You can store multiple data elements by the same name.

 - An array is very fast to use.